 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-: [1].
+Claudia Compagnucci: This study may contribute to the development of standardized methodologies to be used to culture iPSCs in light of their future possible use in clinics.
+[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera